-Chart 117: Wyoming Students'

-Over-the-Counter (OTC) Medicine Use to Get High

-Sometime in the Past 30 Days

-(Grades 6 and 8, and 10 and 12)
+Chart 119: Wyoming Students' Over-the-Counter (OTC) Medicine Use to Get High Sometime in the Past 30 Days (Grades 6 and 8, and 10 and 12)

-The percentage of Wyoming students reporting using an OTC medication to get high in the past 30 days on one or more occasions.
+The percentage of Wyoming students who reported using an OTC medication to get high in the past 30 days on one or more occasions.

-Chart 118: Wyoming Students' Over-the-Counter Medicine Use to Get High Sometime in the Past 30 Days (Grades 6, 8, 10, 12)
+Chart 120: Wyoming Students' Over-the-Counter Medicine Use to Get High Sometime in the Past 30 Days (Grades 6, 8, 10, 12)

-The percentage of Wyoming students reporting using an OTC medication to get high in the past 30 days on one or more occasions.
+The percentage of Wyoming students who reported using an OTC medication to get high in the past 30 days on one or more occasions.